If you’re trying to get pregnant, you may have heard some crazy sex myths.

 Myth 5: Do aphrodisiacs really boost sex drive?

 According to the FDA, there is no scientific evidence of aphrodisiacs increasing sexual desire.
 However, researchers have found that certain foods, herbs, and supplements can stimulate hormone or chemical production.
 This can affect the libido (but they haven’t proven so conclusively).
 Monitoring the libido in conjunction with individual preferences results in too many variable factors because sex drive and taste will vary from person to person.
-If champagne and chocolate puts you in the mood, go for it — but don’t put time into planning a menu in order to enhance desire.
+If champagne and chocolate put you in the mood, go for it — but don’t put time into planning a menu in order to enhance desire.

-Myth 6: Can a massage help when trying to conceive?
+Myth 6: Can a massage help when trying to get pregnant?

 Decreasing stress and relaxing is a critical component when trying to have a baby.
 In a Harvard Medical School study with women who had fertility problems, 55 percent of women who completed a 10-week relaxation training course were pregnant within a year.
-20 percent of that same group who did not take the course did not get pregnant in that time span.
+Twenty percent of that same group who did not take the course did not get pregnant in that time span.
 Get a massage, meditate, rest, or do any other activities that aid in relaxation and decrease stress.

-Myth 7: Can briefs and heat hinder a man’s fertility?
+Myth 7: Can briefs (tight underwear) and heat hinder a man’s fertility?

-The testes are outside of the body so they can maintain a cooler temperature.
-Sperm production will temporarily cease if the temperature of the testes reach 98 degrees.
-Cooler temperatures can cause sperm count to rise, but it takes at least two months of cool temperatures to affect sperm count.
+The testicles are outside of the body so they can maintain a cooler temperature.
+Sperm production will temporarily stop if the temperature of the testicles reach 98 degrees or higher.
+Cooler temperatures can improve sperm count, but it takes at least two months of cool temperatures to make a difference.
 Extended use of hot tubs, hours with a hot laptop on your lap, wearing tight underwear, or activities that can heat the testes like biking the Tour de France can heat up the testes and decrease sperm count.

-Myth 8: Can you become pregnant a couple days after you have sex?
+Myth 8: Can you become pregnant a couple of days after you have sex?